Glenn Hall

-Glenn Henry Hall (born October 3, 1931) is a Canadian former professional ice hockey goaltender.
-During his National Hockey League career with the Detroit Red Wings, Chicago Black Hawks, and St. Louis Blues, Hall seldom missed a game and was a consistent performer, winning the Vezina Trophy, which at the time was awarded to the goaltender on the team allowing the fewest goals against (a distinction that now results in being awarded the William M. Jennings Trophy), three times, being voted the First team All-Star goaltender a record seven times, and winning the Calder Memorial Trophy as best rookie.
-Nicknamed "Mr. Goalie", he was the first goaltender to develop and make effective use of the butterfly style of goalkeeping.
-In 2017 Hall was named one of the 100 Greatest NHL Players in history.
-He is the grandfather of Grant Stevenson.
-As of 2025, Hall lives in Stony Plain, Alberta and is the oldest living ex-NHL goaltender and Hockey Hall of Famer and fifth-oldest former player.
+Glenn Henry Hall (October 3, 1931 – January 7, 2026) was a Canadian professional ice hockey goaltender.
+During his National Hockey League career, which lasted from 1952 to 1971 with the Detroit Red Wings, Chicago Black Hawks, and St. Louis Blues, Hall set a record with 502 consecutive games played as a goaltender.
+He won the Vezina Trophy three times, was voted the first team All-Star goaltender seven times, and was awarded the Calder Memorial Trophy as best rookie in 1956.
+He also won the Stanley Cup with the Black Hawks in 1961.
+Nicknamed "Mr. Goalie", he was the first goaltender to use the butterfly style.
+In 2017, Hall was named one of the 100 Greatest NHL Players in history.